BasedLukas/BasedLukas.github.io/source/_posts/gzip.md

 BC:3
 ```

-This procedure is repeated, selecting the two lowest values (A and BC).
+We repeat this process, this time selecting the two lowest frequencies (A and BC):

 ```
 	ABC:6